“Should we focus on SEO or PPC?” is a question we get from B2B and B2C businesses often. And it’s a good one.

 Now, like SEO, PPC does allow you to improve performance over time, but it will depend on how much you’re willing to bid as the cost per click increases.
 And similar to SEO, you have to work at keeping your PPC customer acquisition costs low and ROI high, but due to its variable cost structure, PPC yields results in a linear fashion (compared to an exponential growth curve for SEO).

 Rental properties are often used as a testing ground as the occupant figures out what they want to buy.
 PPC functions the same way.

-Being able to test hundreds of keywords out the gate allows you to speedily narrow down keywords that are ideal to target.
+Being able to test hundreds of keywords out of the gate allows you to quickly narrow down keywords that are ideal to target.

 And while SEO may reel in higher quality leads, PPC tends to yield a higher quantity of leads in the short term because you can bid on many keywords at once.
 But as time goes on, the scales often shift so that SEO begins to account for more leads than PPC.

 The Ultimate Question To Ask Yourself